-The Governing Board encourages the "whistle-blower" to raise the matter internally in the first instance.
+The Trust Board encourages the "whistle-blower" to raise the matter internally in the first instance.
 Concerns should normally be raised initially with the whistle-blower's line manager.
-Where the concerns relate to the whistle-blower's line manager, the complaint should be brought to the attention of a more senior manager, responsible officer, the Headteacher or the Chair of Governors/Trustees.
+Where the concerns relate to the whistle-blower's line manager, the complaint should be brought to the attention of the Head of School/Headteacher/Principal.
+Where the concern relates to the Head of School/Headteacher/Principal the complaint should be brought to the attention of the CEO.
+Where the concern relates to the CEO the complaint should be brought to the attention of the Chair of Trustees.
+Where the concern relates to the Chair of Trustees the complaint should be brought to the CFO or CEO.